jara001/f1tenth-rules/rules_v3.md

 If the racing track is changed for the Master Cup, the teams are given an extra practice session to test their car and algorithms on the new track.

-### Penalties

-- Touching the border of the track or a static obstacle is not penalized.
-Excessive, repeated touching (up to the organizers) is considered a crash.

-- Upon crashing the track border, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
-After repairing the track, the car may continue.
-The time spent on moving the car and repairing the track is considered the penalty.
-    - During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.

-- Touching the opponent (e.g., light side-bumps and slow-speed nudges) is not penalized.

-- Upon crashing the opponent (e.g., one of the cars significantly diverges from its expected trajectory), these steps are applied:

-    - Referees call the crash and pause the race.
-        - Not adhering to the race pause may result into a warning.
-    - Referees judge which car is at fault.
-    - Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
-        - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).
-    - The referees resumes the race.

 ### Evaluation

 - The first car that completes given amount of laps wins.